freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-Height will automatically adapt to fit all the floated elements.
+The height will automatically adapt to fit all the floated elements.

 ---